-- (1) Notice of Removal.
-To remove an action from state court, the removing party must file a Notice of Removal that complies with 28 U.S.C. § 1446(a).

-The Notice of Removal must include: - (A) a short and plain statement of the grounds for removal signed under Fed.
+- Notice of Removal.
+ATo remove an action from state court, the removing party must file a Notice of Removal must complythat complies with 28 U.S.C. §-1446(a). - (2)(1) Filing Requirements.
+At the time of removal, the removing party must include with the The Notice of Removal must include: - (A) a short and plain statement of the grounds for removal signed under Fed.
 R. Civ.
+P. 11; - (A) a current copy of the state court docket sheet; - (B) a current copy of the scheduling order or notice of event due dates, additional content required in DUCivR 81-2(a)(2), if available;

-P. 11; - (B) the additional content required in DUCivR 81-2(a)(2), if the court's jurisdiction for removal is based on diversity of citizenship; - (C) a certification that a copy of all processes, pleadings, and orders served on the removing party are filed in the federal case as required by this rule and 28 U.S.C. § 1446(a), and as permitted by 28 U.S.C. § 1447; and - (D) the attachments required in DUCivR 81-2(b). - (2) Additional Content Required in Notice of Removal in Diversity Cases. - (A) If the court's jurisdiction is based on diversity of citizenship, irrespective of whether service of process has been effectuated on all parties, the Notice of Removal must include: - in the case of each individual named as a party, that party's residence and domicile and any state or other jurisdiction of which that party is a citizen for purposes of 28 U.S.C. § 1332; - (ii) in the case of each party that is a partnership, limited liability partnership, limited liability company, or other unincorporated association, like information as required in section 81-2(a)(2)(A)(i) above for all its partners or members, as well as the state or other jurisdiction of its formation;
+and - (B) if the court's jurisdiction for removal is based upon diversity of citizenship; - (C) a certification that a copy of all processes, pleadings, and orders served on the removing party are filed in the federal case as required by this rule and 28 U.S.C. § 1446(a), and as permitted by

+28 U.S.C. § 1447; and - (D) the attachments required in DUCivR 81-2(b). - (2) Additional Content Required in Notice of Removal in Diversity Cases. - (C)(A) If the court's jurisdiction is based on diversity of citizenship, irrespective of whether service of process has been effectuated on all parties, the Notice of Removal must include:

+- (i) in the case of each individual named as a party, that party's residence and domicile and any state or other jurisdiction of which that party is a citizen for purposes of 28 U.S.C. §-1332; - (ii) in the case of each party that is a partnership, limited liability partnership, limited liability company, or other unincorporated association, like information as required in section 81-2(a)(2)(€A)(i) above for all its partners or members, as well as the state or other jurisdiction of its formation; - (iii) in the case of each party that is a corporation, its state or other jurisdiction of incorporation, principal place of business, and any state or other jurisdiction of which that party is a citizen for purposes of 28 U.S.C. §-1332; - (iv) in the case of an assigned claim, corresponding information for each original owner of the claim and for each assignee;

-- (iii) in the case of each party that is a corporation, its state or other jurisdiction of incorporation, principal place of business, and any state or other jurisdiction of which that party is a citizen for purposes of 28 U.S.C. § 1332; - (iv) in the case of an assigned claim, corresponding information for each original owner of the claim and for each assignee; - (B) the date on which each party was served; and - (C) the removing party must state in the Notice of Removal if any of the information above is unknown.
-Within 21 days after removal, the removing party must file an amended notice containing the omitted information.
+(v)(B) the date on which each party was served; and

+(vi)(C) if the information above or a designated party is unknown to the removing party, the removing party must state that in the Notice of Removal.
+Thereafter, within if any of the information above is unknown.
+Within 21 days after removal, the removing party must file an update that includes amended notice containing the omitted information.